Castlepalooza

 Castlepalooza was an annual Irish independent music & Arts Festival, held at Charleville Castle in Tullamore, County Offaly.
-The festival began in 2005 and was held annually until 2019.
+The festival began in 2005 and was held annually until 2018.

 The 2006 festival was described by Hot Press as a "bite-sized Electric Picnic, held in the grounds of a 17th-century castle, with the added bonus of indoor toilets and showers".
 The festival was described by The Sunday Business Post as "The best little music festival in Ireland".

+In February 2019, the festival's promoters announced that Castlepalooza would be taking a break, would not be running that year and were looking to alter their format.
+This haitus was further extended due to the COVID-19 Pandemic which ruled out a return in 2020 and 2021, leading to the festival's demise.

 Background

 Castlepalooza first took place in 2005 created by Katie Vance – this resulted in Castlepalooza 2006.
 It is promoted by Cherrycool Promotions.The festival tends to focus on newer and more established Irish acts.
 The first Castlepalooza had around 1,000 people in attendance but, whilst this has since increased to 4,999, Cherrycool Promotions intend to keep the capacity low.
 One of the unusual traits of the festival is that those who attend can walk around the castle on site and discover events hidden within.